MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Export-SPAccessServicesDatabase.md

 ```

 ## DESCRIPTION
-This cmdlet exporst an Access Services Database to a DACPAC.
+This cmdlet exports an Access Services Database to a DACPAC.
 The cmdlet requires the Access Services database to reside on a SQL Server 2012 server in order to function.
 The cmdlet also requires the Data-Tier Framework to be installed on the SharePoint server where the cmdlet is run.
 The Data-Tier Framework packages can be found at [Microsoft® SQL Server® 2012 Data-Tier Application Framework (March 2013)](https://www.microsoft.com/en-us/download/details.aspx?id=36842).
 Install the following MSIs from the download:

 ENU\x64\DACFramework.msi